RUIE: Retrieval-based Unified Information Extraction using Large Language Model: Limitations

 \section{Limitations}

-Context length limitation: RUIE currently focuses on sentence-level UIE.
+Sequence length constraint: RUIE currently focuses on sentence-level UIE.
 On the one hand, it is difficult to meet the retrieval requirements of long documents due to the length limitation of the retriever is 512.
 On the other hand, due to the length limitation of LLMs, k-shot cannot be increased in the case of long documents, which limits the performance of the model.

 Gap between RUIE and the SFT-based methods in seen tasks: The SFT-based methods inject UIE-specific knowledge into the LLMs through fine-tuning, while RUIE frozens the LLMs and can only leverage the knowledge from the pre-training phase.
 How to better stimulate the information extraction ability of LLMs under controllable cost is a worthy study direction.